-Yes, you can microwave sour cream with varying degrees of success depending on the type of sour cream you are microwaving and the purpose you are using it for.
+Yes, you can microwave sour cream with varying degrees of success, depending on the type of sour cream you are microwaving and its purpose.

 First, you want to avoid your sour cream curdling or separating.